“Dialogues for a neglected illness,” a Wellcome Project by Natalie Boulton and Josh Biggs.

-The ME Association now has a dedicated page on its’ website for the project and is hoping to help distribute and promote the project when it is completed in 2021.
+The ME Association now has a dedicated page on its’ website for the project and is hoping to help distribute and promote it when it is completed in 2021.

-We would like to thank everyone who has taken part in the project.
+We would like to thank everyone who has taken part Dialogues.
 It promises to offer valuable insight into the lives of people trying to manage ME/CFS.

 - Watch recommended video interviews from two world-renowned paediatric experts who go head-to-head discussing ME/CFS in children and young people and also focus on managing those severely affected.

 - Dr Peter Rowe (Professor of Paediatrics and Director of the Children’s Center Chronic Fatigue Clinic at the Johns Hopkins University School of Medicine, Baltimore), and Dr Nigel Speight (Consultant Paediatrician with a long standing special interest in ME, based in Durham and Hon.
 Medical Adviser to the ME Association).

 Please support our vital work